-The purpose of the feasibility study is to determine the level of improvements needed to maximize benefits in this reach of the Big Thompson River at a reasonable cost and provide recommendation whether the City and Colorado Department of Transportation (CDOT) should move forward to replace the Highway 287 bridge.
-It is also the next step taken from the Hwy 287 Strategic Plan, which contained the input of many businesses and citizens in the area.
+The purpose of the study is to determine the level of improvements needed to maximize benefits in this area of the Big Thompson River at a reasonable cost.
+It will also provide recommendation to elected officials whether the City and Colorado Department of Transportation (CDOT) should move forward to replace the Highway 287 Bridge.
+It is the next step taken from the Hwy 287 Strategic Plan, which contained feedback from many businesses and citizens in the area.